SamuelFoc/Cerebro-Stream/Articles/FrontEnd/HTML/Introduction.md

 ### Conclusion

 HTML is the foundation of all websites and provides a way to structure content on the web.
 With this introduction to HTML, you should now be able to create a simple web page.
 There is much more to learn about HTML, including styling and layout, but this should give you a good starting point.

+### GitHub Repository

+[Here](https://github.com/SamuelFoc/Cerebro-Stream-Projects/blob/main/FrontEnd/HTML/1%20simpleWeb.html) you can find some additional files which could be helpful for this lesson.